solid/specification/CONTRIBUTING.md

 * [ ] Confirm that the changes meet the user experience and goals outlined in the content design plan (if there is one).
-* [ ] Compare your pull request's source changes to staging to confirm that the output matches the source and that everything is rendering as expected.
+* [ ] Compare your PR's source changes to staging to confirm that the output matches the source and that everything is rendering as expected.
 The W3C service to [creating diff between HTML pages](https://services.w3.org/htmldiff) can also be used.
 * [ ] Review the content for technical accuracy.
-* [ ] Review the entire pull request using the [localization checklist](https://github.com/github/docs/blob/main/contributing/localization-checklist.md)
+* [ ] Review the entire PR using the [localization checklist](https://github.com/github/docs/blob/main/contributing/localization-checklist.md)
   and the [W3C Manual of Style](https://www.w3.org/2001/06/manual/) as guides.
 * [ ] If there are any failing checks in your PR, troubleshoot them until